LED Grow Lights and Eye Safety: What You Need to Know

 UV-A Light (320-400 nm)

-UV-A is the least harmful type of UV radiation and is sometimes included in LED grow lights to enhance plant growth by stimulating certain protective compounds in plants.
-However, even UV-A light can pose risks to your eyes, contributing to retinal damage over time.
+UV-A is the least harmful type of UV radiation and is included in some LED grow lights to enhance plant growth.
+Prolonged exposure can lead to retinal damage.

 UV-B Light (280-320 nm)

-UV-B light is more energetic and potentially more harmful than UV-A. It is known to cause skin burns and can significantly damage the eyes, leading to conditions like cataracts and photokeratitis (a painful eye condition caused by UV exposure).
+UV-B light is more intense and potentially more harmful than UV-A. It causes skin burns and can damage the eyes, leading cataracts and photokeratitis (a painful eye condition caused by UV exposure).

 Protecting Your Eyes When Using LED Grow Lights